 More than 10 in every 100 people have one or more of these.

-- Some kind of skin reaction in more than 8 out of 10 people (80%) – this may be a rash similar to acne on your face, neck and trunk or your skin may be dry and itchy.
+- Some kind of skin reaction happens in more than 8 out of 10 people (80%).
+This may be a rash similar to acne on your face, neck and trunk or your skin may be dry and itchy.
 More than 1 in 6 people (15%) have a severe skin rash

-- A mild effect on the liver – you are unlikely to notice any symptoms and your liver function will almost certainly go back to normal when treatment is finished.
-You will have regular blood tests to check how well your liver is working
+- A mild effect on the liver – you are unlikely to notice any symptoms and your liver will almost certainly go back to normal when treatment ends

 - Flu like symptoms occur in 3 out of 20 people (15%), including fever and chills – taking paracetamol can help

 - Increased hair growth

 - Infection of the skin around your nails

 - Loss of fertility – you may not be able to become pregnant or father a child after this treatment.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.
 Men may be able to store sperm before starting treatment

 - A reaction to cetuximab during the drip, causing flu like symptoms such as a fever, chills and shivering (rigors), dizziness and breathing problems.
 You will have anti allergy medicines beforehand to try to prevent a reaction.
 If you have a reaction, your nurse will slow your drip down or stop it for a while

 Between 1 and 10 in every 100 people have one or more of the side effects listed below.